 So when potatoes went on sale (since we didn’t get a lot of potatoes from the garden), I canned potatoes.
 When you can get 5 pounds of potatoes for around $1, it’s a good deal and time to can.
-See how easy it is to can potatoes.
+See how easy it below and with the video, to can potatoes.

 processing canned potatoes

 Ten 5 pound bags (50 lbs of potatoes) of potatoes made 43 quart jars of canned potatoes.

 salt (1/2 teaspoon per pint, 1 teaspoon per quart)…optional

 Boil the lids to sterilize (until the water boils).